Garbage and Recycling Collection in Venice

 bags--not plastic bags--for paper.
 Also pay attention to the rules on what

-instructions from your landlord.
+instructions from your host.

 When dumping garbage or recycling at collection points, pay attention to the